 Parent Governors are a valuable part of the school’s Governing Body.
 They are able to voice parental concerns and ensure that communication between the school and parents is informative and easy to understand.
 At times when there is a vacancy for a Parent Governor the school will write to all parents asking for nominations.

-If you are interested in finding out more, or if you would like to raise an issue to the Governing Body, please write to Mrs L Russell, the Chair of Governors, via the school office.
+If you are interested in finding out more, or if you would like to raise an issue to the Governing Body, please write to Mrs C Williams, the Chair of Governors, via the school office.

 Meet our Governors